Translation Workflow: The Need-To-Know About People and Process

 - A guarantee that all translators and editors are professional linguists

-- And that they’re native speakers of the language translating into, and their skills were thoroughly vetting, pre-hire
+- And that they’re native speakers of the language translating into, and their skills were thoroughly vetted, pre-hire

 - They’re veterans at translating subject matter in your industry